CumulusNetworks/docs/content/cumulus-linux-512/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

    For IPv6, run the `nv set vrf <vrf> router bgp address-family ipv6-unicast nhg-per-origin` command.

-3. **On all switches**, set the BGP convergence wait time to 30 and the convergence wait establish wait time to 15.
+3. **On a spine and super spine**, set the BGP convergence wait time to 30 and the convergence wait establish wait time to 15.

    ```
    cumulus@leaf01:~$ nv set router bgp convergence-wait time 30